-We have visited MTL a couple of times and their operation, machines and people are amazing.
+We have visited MTL many times and their operation, machines and people are amazing.

 Jacquard Weaving is an extremely capital-intensive business ... both in terms of money and people.
 It is also extremely complex.
 What follows is my best understanding.
 My understanding is growing, but there is an awful lot more that I don't know than I do know (as usual).

 - Our Fabric bolts as they come off the Jacquard loom are about 60 inches (152 cm) wide and about 55 yards (50 meters) long

 - The strands of yarn that run lengthwise through a bolt of fabric are called WARP

 - The strands running horizontally are known as WEFT

 - In our Fabric, there are about 50 warp yarns in EVERY INCH (2.5 cm) of Fabric ... so about 3000 warp yarns from left to right across the entire bolt (of greige).
 Imagine trying to organize and control with extreme precision 3000 strands of yarn 55 yards (50 meters) long ... packed tightly together, side by side.
 And we aren't even talking about the weaving yet!

 - With our Lynx Pattern, there are four different colors woven together.
 The warp is KHAKI, and the weft colors are NATURAL, TAUPE and BROWN